 All Saints' recognises there are particular groups of pupils whose circumstances require additional consideration by those who work with them to support their SEN. As a group, looked after children are nine times more likely to have a special educational need (SEN) than the general pupil population.
 The majority of looked after children have SEN and it is important that all children with SEN receive the educational provision which meets their needs.

-At All Saints', the Headteacher works closely with the SENCO and class teachers to ensure everyone across All Saints' understands the implications for those children who are looked after and have SEN. These children are closely monitored and we strive to ensure that all pupils, regardless of their specific needs make the best possible progress.
+At All Saints', the Executive Headteacher and Head of school works closely with the SENCO and class teachers to ensure everyone across All Saints' understands the implications for those children who are looked after and have SEN. These children are closely monitored and we strive to ensure that all pupils, regardless of their specific needs make the best possible progress.

 A child with medical needs may require an Individual Health Care Plan so that all staff are aware of their needs and how they may affect the child’s every day life.
-These are completed with parents/carers, staff and our SENDCo.
+These are completed with parents/ carers, staff and our SENCo.
+A child with a medical need may not necessarily have a SEN need; usually the school can make adjustments so the medical need does not affect the daily learning or outcomes for the child.